Installing Python Software¶

 sudo easy_install pip && sudo pip install virtualenv brew install coreutils

 There are different ways to get a working Python installation, depending on your computer’s operating system.
-Note that there are two major versions of Python, and at this time Python 2.7 and Python 3.4 are the recommended versions to use.
+Note that Python 2.7 is by now increasingly unsupported, and Python 3.6 or above is the recommended version to use.

 Read the documentation of any software you want to install regarding the versions